YeonwooSung/CS3104P01/Readme.md

 #### Simple memory allocation

-I also used my custom simple memory allocating function to implement the mycp.
+I also used my custom simple memory allocating function that I used in the myls to implement the mycp.
 The only reason that I used this is because that I need to implement a function, which concatenates strings (a custon strcat function).

 ### mycat